Following Fabulous Beasts

 The New York Review of Science Fiction

-His most recent book, featured below, is a cultural and unnatural history of the mythical bird that Roman poet Claudian hailed as one that "hast beheld all that has been, / hast witnessed the passing the ages."
-The story of the figure's transformations through time is the most comprehensive and definitive to date.
+The Phoenix: An Unnatural Biography of a Mythical Besst (2016) will appear in Nutopia Publishing's forthcoming Chinese edition.
+The Roman poet Claudian hailed the mythical bird as one that "hast beheld all that has been, / hast witnessed the passing the ages."
+The epic story of the figure's transformations through time is the most comprehensive and definitive to date.
 An early chapter of the book traces the millennia-long history of the Chinese "Phoenix," the feng huang.

 From the University of Chicago Press